-54 lecture hours Prerequisite: ECE 2A Transferable to CSU
+54 lecture hours Prereauisite: ECE 2A

 This course examines administrative skills, knowledge and techniques needed for effective supervision to organize, manage and operate a child development center.
 This includes staff development and staff relations.
 There will be an emphasis on the role of program director, site supervisor or owner while studying management theory, budget, personnel policies, procedures, regulatory laws, working with families and professional ethics and growth.
 (L)